 Junior doctors to strike later this month, says BMA

-The British Medical Association has not ruled out even more strikes as its row with the Government continues.
+The British Medical Association has not ruled out additional walkouts as its row with the Government continues.

 Junior doctors will go on strike later this month as the pay row with the Government shows no signs of abating.